Henry Hamilton Bailey

 Henry Hamilton Bailey (1 October 1894 – 25 March 1961) was a British surgeon.
-Bailey became one of the most influential authors of surgical textbooks in the 20th century; when publishing, and perhaps for much of his working life, he dropped his first name, becoming Hamilton Bailey.
+Bailey became one of the most influential authors of surgical textbooks in the 20th century.
+When publishing, and perhaps for much of his working life, he dropped his first name, becoming Hamilton Bailey.
 He was a pioneer in the use of illustrations and photographs in surgical textbooks.

 Life

 Hamilton was born to a medical missionary.
 He had a brother who died aged two days after birth, and a sister who was institutionalized with schizophrenia at the age of 18.

-As a fourth year medical student in 1914, he volunteered as part of the 1st Belgian Unit of the British Red Cross.
+As a fourth year medical student of London Hospital Medical College, he volunteered as part of the 1st Belgian Unit of the British Red Cross on 1914.
 In the same year, he was captured and made a prisoner of war.
 As a prisoner of war he was sentenced to death for suspected sabotage, but following an American intervention was released by the Germans along with other medical and nursing staff.
 He subsequently (25 August 1916) became a temporary surgeon with the Royal Navy, serving aboard HMS Inflexible, HMS M19 and HMS Iron Duke.